 What's in a Name?

-One could argue that it is a matter of semantics, and a bodyworker would certainly be able to clarify the difference for you.
-The term ‘massage therapist’ has replaced the term ‘masseur’.
-This is due in part to the negative reputation that became associated with sexual massage parlors.
-(If you are hearing this for the first time…please do not call your therapist a masseur any more.)
-A massage therapist focuses on applying therapeutic applications on their clients.
-A bodyworker, on the other hand, goes several steps further than the massage therapist goes.
+One could argue that the terms massage therapist and bodyworker are a matter of semantics, and the latter would certainly be able to clarify the difference for you.
+The term "massage therapist" has replaced the term "masseur".
+This is due in part to the negative reputation that the latter has gained as a result of being associated with sexual massage parlors.
+A massage therapist focuses on applying a wide range of manual therapy techniques on their clients to induce relaxation, loosen up connective tissue or repair damaged muscles among others.
+Bodywork therapists, on the other hand, go several steps further than a massage therapist goes.

 Here are some of the factors that will determine the difference between bodywork and massage.
 These are not laws set in stone, denoting where a massage therapist stops and a bodyworker starts.
-There are merely variables that come into play in the field of massage therapy.
-Perhaps after reading this you may feel that you qualify as a body worker, and not a massage therapist.
-That is great.
-Please understand that this is not a judgment against the skills of a massage therapist in any way.
-It is to clarify why some people label themselves as bodyworkers instead of massage therapists.
+These are merely variables that come into play when you're faced with the dilemma of getting a bodywork therapy or massage therapy to address your condition.

 A bodyworker will most likely put the client through a rigorous postural analysis.
 As the client walks in, the therapist will watch their gait.
 They will notice the balance in the hip and shoulder girdles.
 They will also take notice of the neck and head placement in relation to the spine.
 In addition, a thorough examination will probably be done with the client either using a plumb line or against a wall.